 Insider Tip: As the Grand Palace and Wat Phra Kaew are important religious centers in Thailand, visitors must adhere to a dress code to enter.
 Men must wear long pants and shirts with sleeves (no tank tops), and women must be modestly dressed (no bare shoulders or short skirts).
 If you don’t want to overdress for a day out in the Bangkok heat, appropriate clothing is available for rent at the main entrance (a deposit is required).

 The Grand Palace is open daily from 8:30am to 3:30pm and costs an entrance fee of 400 baht (about $13 USD).
 If you encounter any overly-friendly tuk-tuk drivers or tour guides hanging outside the entrance telling you the palace is closed due to a national holiday, but that, luckily, they can offer you a tour of some other sights in the area for a reasonable price – avoid them!
-Unfortunately, this is an all too common scam, but it is easily avoided by simply continuing on your way.
+Also, this way the cake will give you more game.